ermongroup/cs228-notes/learning/structure/index.md

 As we mentioned earlier, every distribution factors according to a complete directed graph.
 Thus, the complete graph, if it is a member of $$\mathcal{G}$$, is always optimal.
-However, complete graphs are undesirable because (1) they make no conditional indpendence assertion, (2) their treewidth is $$n-1$$---making inference computationally expensive, and (3) they require many parameters---and so suffer from overfitting.
+However, complete graphs are undesirable because (1) they make no conditional independence assertion, (2) their tree width is $$n-1$$---making inference computationally expensive, and (3) they require many parameters---and so suffer from overfitting.
 Consequently, we often regularize the log likelihood optimization problem by restricting the class of graphs considered, as in the Chow-Liu approach, or by penalizing the log likelihood objective.

 Given a dataset $$\mathcal{D} = x^{(1)}, \dots, x^{(m)}$$, set of graphs $$\mathcal{G}$$, and a score function mapping graphs and datasets to real values, we want to find a graph $$G \in \mathcal{G}$$ to